shivamsingh827/Screen-Capture-and-Encode/README.md

 ###################

-Screen-recorder-ffmpeg-cpp is a C++-based application that records a desktop screen (X11) using the FFMPEG library, capable of capturing high-quality screen video and encoding it into MPEG-4 and MP4 formats.
+Screen capture and encode is a C++-based application that records a desktop screen (X11) using the FFMPEG library, capable of capturing high-quality screen video and encoding it into MPEG-4 and MP4 formats.

 The application is designed to be modular, efficient, and optimized for performance on Linux systems.
 By leveraging FFMPEG's powerful encoding tools and libraries such as libavcodec, libavformat, and x11grab, this application offers seamless screen recording with configurable parameters for different use cases.